tomwilusz/lord-icon-element/README.md

 List of available examples:

 - __release__ - This example presents the easiest way to use the Lordicon custom element with released version.
-It is not the most efficient method as the entire library (including lottie-web) is initialized by default.
+Keep in mind that this is not the most efficient method as the entire library (including bundled lottie-web) is loaded by default.
-- __triggers__ - In this example, we present all available build-in animation triggers.
+- __triggers__ - In this example, we present all available built-in animation triggers.
 - __trigger target__ - Use the target attribute to indicate which parent element should activate the trigger.
-Helpful functionality when building all kinds of links, buttons where we don't want the user to have to point the mouse cursor at the icon to activate it.
+Helpful functionality when building all kinds of links, buttons, or bounding boxes where we don't want the user to have to mouse hover exactly at the icon to activate it.
-- __customization__ - In this example, we present all customizable attribiutes supported by element.
+- __customization__ - This example presents all customizable attributes supported by element.
 - __current color__ - This case study presents, a class built into element: _current-color_.
-With this class icon will inherit color from parent.
+With this class, icon will inherit color from a parent.
-- __css variables__ - Example usage of css variables to customize colors on supported icons (at the moment all icons from system family).
-Notice: css variables take precedence over colors assigned by other methods!
+- __css variables__ - This example utilizes CSS variables to customize colors on supported icons (at the moment only System icons).
+Notice: CSS variables take precedence over colors assigned by other methods!
 - __background__ - This example presents the use of the element as a background.
 - __manual control__ - Example of manual interaction with icon and player.
 - __icon loader__ - Example of creating icon loader callback which can be used to provide icon data from alternate sources.
 - __lazy loading__ - Load icons only when needed.
 - __lazy loading effect__ - Load icons only when needed.
-Fade in icons after load completes.
+Fade in icons after the load completes, to create a simultaneous smooth appearance.
 - __state__ - This example presents usage for icons state animation.
 It is easier than ever to switch between each motion type to use them as stand-alone animations or combine and create an interactive experience.
 - __custom trigger__ - If none of the provided triggers meet what we need to implement, we allow building custom animation triggers.
-Provided example show how to create trigger which will reverse animation on second click.
+Provided example shows how to create trigger which will reverse animation on the second click.
-- __custom trigger in screen__ - This example presents how to build an animation trigger, which plays animation once icon appears in the browser viewport.
+- __custom trigger in screen__ - This example presents how to build an animation trigger, which plays animation once the icon appears in the browser viewport.
-- __custom trigger states__ - Complex usage example of states with custom trigger.
-See how the trash appears, fills, and empties as the user interacts.
+- __custom trigger states__ - Complex usage example of states with the custom trigger.
+Eg. see how the trash icon appears, fills, and erases as the user interacts.
-- __lottie light__ - Example of use our element with lottie-web-light which is a lot smaller but don't support expressions (and as a consequence dynamic customization).
-You can use light version in pair with our raw icons data.
+- __lottie light__ - Example of use our element with _lottie-web-light_ which is a way smaller in size but doesn't support expressions (and as a consequence dynamic customization).
+You can use the light version in pair with our raw icon data.

 ## Useful links
-- [element.lordicon.com](https://element.lordicon.com/) - Full documentation of this _custom element_.
+- [Docs](https://element.lordicon.com/) - Full documentation of this _custom element_.
-- [lordicon.com](https://lordicon.com/) - Lordicon is a powerful library of carefully crafted animated icons.
-Ready to use in digital products, presentations, or videos.
+- [Lordicon Library](https://lordicon.com/) - Lordicon is a powerful library of thousands of carefully crafted animated icons.
-- [lottie](http://airbnb.io/lottie) - Render After Effects animations natively on Web, Android and iOS, and React Native.
+- [Lottie](http://airbnb.io/lottie) - Render After Effects animations natively on Web, Android and iOS, and React Native.